-Before I start yapping about everything and nothing, I better just quickly list some of the new features of this version:
+Before I going into the details, I better just quickly list some of the new features of this version:

 When I first designed MicroModem, I wanted to make a modem that more or less anyone, with only some basic electronic skills could build.
 I think the topic of digital communication is extremely interesting, and my motivation was really just to make that topic more accessible to others in a direct experience way.
 I think and hope I succeeded in that goal, and while the new MicroModem might not be something you'd want to build yourself, the formula is essentially the same, and all of the old resources are still available for the "DIY" version, that will work just as good as it always has.
 I'm not leaving any users in the dark in regards to software updates either, all of the new software works on the first generation of hardware as well, but more on that later.